Mayi21/PythonPro/README.md

 # Develope Guide
 ## Project Folder
 * shell
-  shell file to collect host info
+  shell script that collect host info.
 * md_image
-  image about markdown document
+  some images used in markdown document
 * docker
   compose file about docker
 * agentserver
   a django project as server, interact with database and kafka
 * backend
   fastapi project and use in client. aim to fast and lightweight build app.
-*